RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 * [mux-conf-yaml.md](mux-conf-yaml.md)
 * [api-conf-yaml.md](api-conf-yaml.md)

-Make the configurations in files, then load them in Redis.
-Note `lens3-admin` needs "conf.json" containing connection information to Redis.
+Make the configurations in files to load them in Redis.

 ```
 # su - lens3